-Statistically, success in intervention ranges between 80 to 85 percent, if we define success as motivating the alcoholic to accept help as the result of an intervention.
+Statistically, success in intervention ranges from 80 to 85 percent if we define success as motivating the alcoholic to accept help as the result of an intervention.
 However, we believe all interventions, correctly done are successful.

 Four primary reasons make every intervention a success:

 - The single fact that the family has finally come together as a group, learned about the disease of chemical dependency and perhaps for the first time talking about the problem and its solution makes intervention a success.
 Although individual family members may have known about the addiction for years, intervention is often the first organized attempt by the entire family to work toward a remedy.